Seaplanes Celebrating and Making History

 Cathy Babis & David Geers

-Cathy and David will share pilot duties in a SeaRey amphibian along with other aircraft, taking advantage of warmer temperatures and more favourable winds while also avoiding the end of the wet season up north.
-Throughout their adventure, they will promote STEM education and encourage diversity in all aviation occupations.
-Cathy will be making presentations at schools and clubs along the way.
-David hopes to do lots of joy flights, introducing young and sometimes disadvantaged children to the joys of water flying.
+Cathy and David shared pilot duties in his Searey amphibian along with other aircraft, taking advantage of warmer temperatures and more favourable winds while also avoiding the end of the wet season up north.
+Throughout their adventure, they promoted STEM education and encouraged diversity in all aviation occupations during radio, print, and video interviews.
+Cathy made a presentation at Brisbane Aviation High School prior to departure.

 About David: He has been a pilot since 1980 and has flown his Searey amphibious airplane over 1000 hours since purchasing it in 2010.
 He is past president of the Seaplane Pilots Association of Australia and current committee member.
 He is passionate about flying, especially seaplanes.